Zaranj: Taliban capture

-On 6 August 2021, it was confirmed by local sources that the city had been captured by the Taliban, making it the first provincial capital captured by the Taliban during their advances after the withdrawal of foreign forces in Afghanistan.
+On 6 August 2021, local sources confirmed that the city had been captured by the Taliban, making it the first provincial capital captured by the Taliban during their advances after the withdrawal of foreign forces from Afghanistan.
 Afghan officials stated the Taliban faced "little resistance" in capturing the city with the 215th Corps of the Afghan National Army focusing instead on the Battle of Lashkargah.
 Shortly after entering the city, the Taliban broke into the city's prison, releasing a large number of prisoners into Zaranj.

 On March 8, 2022, the New York Times reported a boom in the business of smugglers helping - for payment - the escape of hundreds of thousands of Afghans seeking to cross into Iran, to escape the Taliban rule and/or the harsh economic conditions.
 According to the report, "nearly everyone in Zaranj is involved, in one way or another, in the smuggling business".
 As described in the paper, "Zaranj is lively.
 Newcomers buy kebabs from street vendors, peruse shops and sit around plastic tables, eager to learn more about the grueling journey ahead".